Suman-00X/pathology-lab-billing-system/README.md

 ### 3. Add Tests
 1. Navigate to **Admin > Tests**
 2. Add individual tests for each group:
-   - Test name and methodology
+   - Test name and units
    - Assign to test group
    - Configure normal ranges
    - Set sample type and preparation instructions